Happy birthday to you!Happy birthday to you!

 Let's hope some real fiscal help and leadership on public education comes from the other Washington soon.

-"The American Public School system is the the only institution where there is compulsory attendance for a huge percentage of Americans, everyday.
+I'm not sure if you are all familiar with the DailyKos website.
+Normal, everyday folks submit their written posts on topics, mostly political, but ranging all over the gambit."The American Public School system is the the only institution where there is compulsory attendance for a huge percentage of Americans, everyday.
 And, those young Americans who pass through our doors bring with them a diverse and immediate picture of the state of America, because in their eyes and with their stories, we see and hear about their families, hopes, dreams and fears.

 If you want to know how a community is really doing, you don't have to wait for unemployment statistics.
 Just ask a community teacher.
 We have been hearing how children are moving around and moving in with Grandparents.
 We began scrambling in October to to meet the needs of initially just a few kids who suddenly started to show up dirty and rumpled.
 We've arranged for them to use the locker rooms in the morning to get cleaned up.